 As a result, duplex and triplex buildings in our area are much cheaper than single-family homes.

 Assuming our landlord put 20 percent down and has a 5 percent interest rate, his monthly mortgage would be $1,725 per month.
-Our landlord’s water bill – he outright told us – is $300 per month (last month he paid $320).
+Our landlord’s water bill – he outright told me – is $300 per month (last month he paid $320).
 Trash is $100 a month ($33 per month per unit).
 Insurance comes to $250 a month.
 In other words: his baseline expenses are $2,375 and his income is $2,400.

 That leaves tiny room for error.
 If the water bill spikes an extra $25, the landlord has to cover the difference out-of-pocket.
 And he has NOTHING set aside for management or maintenance.
 In other words, his investment is “negative cash flow” – it removes money from his pocket every month.

-No matter how nice the neighborhood is, Will and I are dead-set against buying a negative cash flow property.
-It’s a gamble.
-Housing prices can rise OR fall.
+No matter how nice the neighborhood is, I’m dead-set against buying a negative cash flow property, for two reasons:

 (Note: Don’t get angry that the rich get richer.
 Put yourself that same position.)

-Check out Part 2 of this real estate series to learn why the house is so cheap (what’s the catch?) and to discover how we cobbled together the funds to make the deal sail through.
+Check out Part 2 of this real estate series to learn why the house is so cheap (what’s the catch?) and to discover how I cobbled together the funds to make the deal sail through.